White Fish with Parmesan Crust

 - I’m a big fan of Szeged Fish Rub (affiliate link), which I like so much I buy it in six-packs from Amazon.com and give it to my friends, but you can use any brand of fish rub to add flavor.

-- Lay the fish pieces on a baking sheet and spread a tiny amount of mayonnaise over each piece of fish, just enough to keep the Parmesan sticking to the fish.
+- Lay the fish pieces on a baking sheet and spread a tiny amount of mayo over each piece of fish, just enough to keep the Parmesan sticking to the fish.
 Sprinkle Parmesan over each piece of fish.

-- Then put the fish under a pre-heated broiler and broil until the cheese is melted and browned, about 3-4 minutes more.
+- Then put the fish under a pre-heated broiler and broil until the cheese is melted and browned, about 2-4 minutes more.
 Serve hot.

-Make it a Meal:
+Make it a Low-Carb Meal:

-More Tasty Fish Dinner Ideas:
+More Tasty Fish Dinners:

 - Baked Halibut with Sour Cream, Parmesan, and Dill Topping